 In this paper we adopt the following restrictions on QBAFs.
-Each QBAF is a tree, with the root an argument representing a decision option (similarly to ArgLLMs, where the root is a claim).
+Each QBAF is a tree, with the root being an argument representing a decision option (similarly to ArgLLMs, where the root is a claim).
 Each such tree has either \emph{depth 1} or \emph{depth 2}.
 At depth 1, the root is attacked and/or supported by a finite number of arguments; at depth 2, each of those arguments can be attacked and/or supported by any number of further arguments.
-Unlike ArgLLMs, which allow exactly one attacker and one supporter for each argument, our QBAFs can have arbitrary breadth.
+Unlike ArgLLMs, which allow at most one attacker and one supporter for each argument, our QBAFs can have arbitrary breadth.

-For the experiments we use the \emph{discontinuity-free quantitative argumentation debate} (DF-QuAD) gradual semantics~\citep{RagoTAB16}, which is defined as follows.
+For the experiments, we use the \emph{discontinuity-free quantitative argumentation debate} (DF-QuAD) gradual semantics~\citep{RagoTAB16}, which is defined as follows.
 For any $\alpha \in \Args$ with $n\!\geq \!
-0$ attackers with strengths $v_1, \ldots, v_n$, $m\geq 0$ supporters with strengths $v_1', \ldots, v_m'$ and $\BS(\alpha)=v_{0}$, $\SF(\alpha)=\mathcal{C}(v_{0}, \mathcal{F}(v_{1}, \ldots, v_{n})$, $\mathcal{F}(v_{1}', \ldots, v_{m}'))$, where \begin{itemize} \item for $v_{a}=\mathcal{F}(v_{1}, \ldots, v_{n})$ and $v_{s}=\mathcal{F}(v_{1}', \ldots, v_{m}')$: if $v_a=v_s$ then $\mathcal{C}(v_{0}, v_{a}, v_{s})=v_0$; else if $v_a > v_{s}$ then $\mathcal{C}(v_{0}, v_{a}, v_{s})=v_{0} - (v_{0}\cdot|v_{s}-v_{a}|)$; otherwise $\mathcal{C}(v_{0}, v_{a}, v_{s})=v_{0} + ((1-v_{0})\cdot|v_{s}-v_{a}|)$; and \item given $n$ arguments with strengths $v_{1}, \ldots, v_{n}$, if $n=0$ then $\mathcal{F}(v_{1}, \ldots, v_{n})= 0$, otherwise $\mathcal{F}(v_{1}, \ldots, v_{n})= 1 - \prod_{i=1}^n (|1-v_{i}|)$. \end{itemize}
+0$ attackers with strengths $v_1, \ldots, v_n$, $m\geq 0$ supporters with strengths $v_1', \ldots, v_m'$ and $\BS(\alpha)=v_{0}$, $\SF(\alpha)=\mathcal{C}(v_{0}, \mathcal{F}(v_{1}, \ldots, v_{n}), \mathcal{F}(v_{1}', \ldots, v_{m}'))$, where \begin{itemize} \item for $v_{a}=\mathcal{F}(v_{1}, \ldots, v_{n})$ and $v_{s}=\mathcal{F}(v_{1}', \ldots, v_{m}')$: if $v_a=v_s$ then $\mathcal{C}(v_{0}, v_{a}, v_{s})=v_0$; else if $v_a > v_{s}$ then $\mathcal{C}(v_{0}, v_{a}, v_{s})=v_{0} - (v_{0}\cdot|v_{s}-v_{a}|)$; otherwise $\mathcal{C}(v_{0}, v_{a}, v_{s})=v_{0} + ((1-v_{0})\cdot|v_{s}-v_{a}|)$; and \item given $n$ arguments with strengths $v_{1}, \ldots, v_{n}$, if $n=0$ then $\mathcal{F}(v_{1}, \ldots, v_{n})= 0$, otherwise $\mathcal{F}(v_{1}, \ldots, v_{n})= 1 - \prod_{i=1}^n (|1-v_{i}|)$. \end{itemize}

-{\em Argument schemes} ~\citep{walton-argument-schemes} are templates for debate composed of major/minor premises, conclusions and critical questions about the minor premises' validity.
+{\em Argument schemes} ~\citep{walton-argument-schemes} are debate templates composed of major/minor premises, conclusions and critical questions on the minor premises' validity.
 The schemes guide how arguments are built and the critical questions point to ways to attack them.